johnathon-smith/telco_churn_project/README.md

 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>

 > - Through data exploration and statistical analysis, I found customer contract type, payment type, and internet service type to all be significant drivers of churn.
-> - I constructed and evaluated over 200 Random Forest Classifier models with varying max_depth and min_samples_leaf hyperparameter values.
+> - Month-to-month customers, customers with fiber optic internet service, and customers that pay using electronic check are significantly more likely to churn than others.
+> -  Based on my findings, I recommend starting a campagin to convert customers that pay with electronic check to some other automatic form of payment in order to reduce churn.
-> - Ultimately, my final model was chosen as my best model based on its accuracy score (\~80%), higher recall rate (\~52%), and low indication of being over fit.
+> - After constructing and evaluating over 200 models, I chose my best model based on its accuracy score (\~80%), higher recall rate (\~52%), and low indication of being over fit.
+It outperformed the baseline accuracy by about 7%.
-> - My final model outperformed the baseline model which had an accuracy score of about 73%.
-> - Created a csv file containing customer_id, probability of churn, and prediction of whether or not each customer churned using the test results of my final model.

 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>